-In conclusion, a total of 117 employees out of 383 participated in this years survey.
-That is 30% of employees from TMO, a 25% increase from last year.
-This is a big improvement.
-OPSC is unable to make a comparison between results from this year and last year because the participation rates last year were not a good gauge of the Ministry as a whole.
-Results this year however, give us a better understanding about how employees feel about their workplace.
+In conclusion, a total of 17 out of 25 employees participated in this year's survey.
+That is 68% of employees from MOCD, which equates to a 36% increase from last year.
+This is a significant and positive improvement.
+Unfortunately, OPSC is unable to make a comparison between results from 2023 and last year due to the poor participation rates in 2022 which was therefore not a good gauge of the Ministry as a whole.
+Results this year however, give us a far better understanding of how employees feel about their workplace.

-All statements ranked between 40% and 70% of employees selecting Always and Frequently and between 9% and 36% of employees selecting Rarely and Never.
-This is a big range for responses that are on the negative side of the spectrum of responses.
+It was observed that all statements ranked between 50% and 90% of employees selecting Always and Frequently and between 0% and 12% of employees selecting Rarely and Never.

-In the last 12 months, 56% of employees said they had thought of leaving their workplace.
-This is a concern and a reflection of employees feeling undervalued, unacknowledged, and mistreated.
-These are areas that management need to look into further, to identify ways to increase positive response rates in future surveys.
+Over the past 12 months, 41% of employees indicated that they had thought of leaving their workplace.
+This is a concern and likely a reflection of employees feeling undervalued, unacknowledged, and mistreated.
+These are areas that management need to look into further, with a view towards identifying ways to increase positive response rates in future surveys.

 Workplace wellbeing relates to all aspects of working life, from the quality and safety of the physical environment to how workers feel about their work.
-Wellbeing at work is strongly linked to engagement and creating an organization that employees will want to work for because they feel safe, are valued by their employer, and feel part of a happy and supportive work community.
+Wellbeing at work is strongly linked to engagement and creating an environment that employees will want to work in because they feel safe, are genuinely valued by their employer, and feel part of a happy and supportive work community.